UniqueNetwork/chainql/README.md

 Query Substrate blockchains using Jsonnet.

 ChainQL is a utility for representing chain data in a JSON format and using Jsonnet to process and manipulate the output.
-It is supposed to be a faster alternative to querying the chain data with PolkadotJS.
+It is supposed to be a more convenient alternative to querying the chain data with PolkadotJS.

 ## Install